dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ---
 # Configuring a DbContext

-This article shows patterns for configuring a `DbContext` with `DbContextOptions`.
-Options are primarily used to select and configure the data store.
+This article shows patterns for configuring a `DbContext` via a `DbContextOptions` to connect to a data store using a specific EF Core provider and optional behaviors.

+While any pattern that provides the necessary configuration information to the `DbContext` can work at run-time, tools that require using a `DbContext` at design-time such as the [migrations](xref:core/managing-schemas/migrations/index) can only recognize a limited number of patterns.

 ## Configuring DbContextOptions

-`DbContext` must have an instance of `DbContextOptions` in order to execute.
-This can be configured by overriding `OnConfiguring`, or supplied externally via a constructor argument.
+`DbContext` must have an instance of `DbContextOptions` in order to perform any work.
+The `DbContextOptions` can be supplied to the `DbContext` by overriding the `OnConfiguring` method or externally via a constructor argument.

-If both are used, `OnConfiguring` is executed on the supplied options, meaning it is additive and can overwrite  options supplied to the constructor argument.
+If both are used, `OnConfiguring` is applied last and can overwrite options supplied to the constructor argument.

 ### Constructor argument

-Context code with constructor
+Context code with constructor:

 ``` csharp
 public class BloggingContext : DbContext